JacksonBurns/astartes/README.md

 | Comparing partitioning approaches for alkanes | [![Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/JacksonBurns/astartes/blob/main/examples/mlpds_2023_astartes_demonstration/mlpds_2023_demo.ipynb) |

 To execute these notebooks locally, clone this repository (i.e. `git clone https://github.com/JacksonBurns/astartes.git`), navigate to the `astartes` directory, run `pip install .[demos]`, then open and run the notebooks in your preferred editor.
+You do _not_ need to execute the cells prefixed with `%%capture` - they are only present for compatibility with Google Colab.

+## Online Documentation
+[The online documentation](https://JacksonBurns.github.io/astartes/) contains everything you see in this README with an additional tutorial for [moving from train_test_split in sklearn to astartes](https://jacksonburns.github.io/astartes/sklearn_to_astartes.html).

 ## Theory and Application of `astartes`
 This section of the README details some of the theory behind why the algorithms implemented in `astartes` are important and some motivating examples.
 For a comprehensive walkthrough of the theory and implementation of `astartes`, follow [this link](https://github.com/JacksonBurns/astartes/raw/joss-paper/Burns-Spiekermann-Bhattacharjee_astartes.pdf) to read the companion paper (freely available and hosted here on GitHub).

+> **Note**
+> We reference open-access publications wherever possible.
+For articles locked behind a paywall (denoted with :small_blue_diamond:), we instead suggest reading [this Wikipedia page](https://en.wikipedia.org/wiki/Sci-Hub) and absolutely __not__ attempting to bypass the paywall.

 ### Rational Splitting Algorithms
 While much machine learning is done with a random choice between training/validation/test data, an alternative is the use of so-called "rational" splitting algorithms.
 These approaches use some similarity-based algorithm to divide data into sets.
-Some of these algorithms include Kennard-Stone, minimal test set dissimilarity, and sphere exclusion algorithms [as discussed by Tropsha et. al](https://pubs.acs.org/doi/pdf/10.1021/ci300338w) as well as the OptiSim as discussed in [Applied Chemoinformatics: Achievements and Future Opportunities](https://www.wiley.com/en-us/Applied+Chemoinformatics%3A+Achievements+and+Future+Opportunities-p-9783527806546).
+Some of these algorithms include Kennard-Stone ([Kennard & Stone](https://www.tandfonline.com/doi/abs/10.1080/00401706.1969.10490666) :small_blue_diamond:), Sphere Exclusion ([Tropsha et. al](https://pubs.acs.org/doi/pdf/10.1021/ci300338w) :small_blue_diamond:),as well as the OptiSim as discussed in [Applied Chemoinformatics: Achievements and Future Opportunities](https://www.wiley.com/en-us/Applied+Chemoinformatics%3A+Achievements+and+Future+Opportunities-p-9783527806546) :small_blue_diamond:.
 Some clustering-based splitting techniques have also been incorporated, such as [DBSCAN](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.1016.890&rep=rep1&type=pdf).

 There are two broad categories of sampling algorithms implemented in `astartes`: extrapolative and interpolative.